Fast Color: Critical reception

-Richard Roeper of the Chicago Sun-Times gave the film 3.5 stars and praised Mbatha-Raw for her performance, and director Julia Hart for "genuinely moving drama, an engrossing, supernatural-sci-fi mystery and some pretty darn impressive special effects."
+Richard Roeper of the Chicago Sun-Times gave the film 3 out of 4 stars and praised Mbatha-Raw for her performance, and director Julia Hart for "genuinely moving drama, an engrossing, supernatural-sci-fi mystery and some pretty darn impressive special effects."

 Sheri Linden of The Hollywood Reporter wrote: "Hart has fashioned a tale of matriarchal inheritance, but one whose fierce message is undercut rather than deepened by its child's-book clarity.
 The intriguing setup receives underpowered execution, the intended jolts landing all too softly."

-Amy Nicholson of Variety wrote: "Ultimately, Fast Color’s thesis is more inspirational than the film, which often seems like it, too, is struggling to swirl itself into something more solid.
+Amy Nicholson of Variety wrote: "Ultimately, Fast Colors thesis is more inspirational than the film, which often seems like it, too, is struggling to swirl itself into something more solid.
 Instead, its magical sparks don’t quite congeal as the audience can’t help hoping a movie this empathetic and unusual reaches transcendence".

 Television series

 As of 2019, a TV series based on the film was in development at Amazon Studios.
-The show is set to be produced by Viola Davis and Julius Tennon's company JuVee Productions, with the return of the film's writers Julia Hart and Jordan Horowitz.
-However, as of January 2022, no further information about a forthcoming series has materialized.
+The show was set to be produced by Viola Davis and Julius Tennon's company JuVee Productions, with the return of the film's writers Julia Hart and Jordan Horowitz.
+However, as of January 2025, no such series has materialized.